 - Supports Real-time and Direct Feedback

-- Offers Enterprise-level Email Services Directly Integrated in CRM
+- Offers Enterprise-level Email Services Directly Integrated into CRM

 - High-Level IT Security